 Never-the-less, I encourage you to write headlines, but take in mind that you should always have only one H1, and H2, H3, etc. just when it’s necessary.

-8. Duplicate Content
+8. Copied Content

-Oh, the good old days of SEO when duplicate content wouldn’t damage your site so bad!
+Oh, the good old days of SEO when copied content wouldn’t damage your site so bad!
 Nowadays, using this technique will hamper your ranking in a blink of an eye.
 Besides that, you might put your site at high risk of getting penalized by Google Panda.

 A safe way that is not considered duplicate content is using citation for the information you gather from external sources.